puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Integer`

 How long to wait for the Grafana service to start.
-Defaults to 10 seconds.

 Default value: `10`